csci104/site/resources/mt3-info/index.md

 ### Topics and Style

 The exam is a mix of short answer, multiple choice, analysis, tracing, and coding.
-We will **visually** grade your code and be fairly lenient with **small** syntax errors (e.g. a missing semicolon).
+For coding, we will **visually** grade your code and be fairly lenient with **small** syntax errors (e.g. a missing semicolon).

 #### Unit 10 - Graph Representations and Traversals